6 min read

 Have conversations about how teens can build credit.
 Their first brush with credit may come in the form of overdraft protection on their debit card.
 While access to such funds can be a lifeline in an emergency, it’s important to help your teen understand the interest charges and any additional fees.
 You will also want to encourage them to check their account balance regularly.

-Your young adult’s credit health will play a part in helping them achieve important goals–such as a car to get to that first job, a college education, or even a first home–as well as allow them to pay for major or unexpected expenses.
+Your young adult’s credit health could play a part in helping them achieve important goals–such as paying for a car to get to that first job, a college education, or even a first home–as well as allow them to pay for major or unexpected expenses.
 It’s critical, for example, they understand the difference between good debt and bad debt, the terms of any loan, and how to identify the best product for their needs.

 Whether or not you have a credit card account, be sure to explain this form of credit to your teen before they start receiving card offers in the mail.